Izair Emini: 2016–17 season

 Emini started the new season by playing in the two-legged match against Rudar valid for the first qualifying round of Europa League, as Kukësi progressed to the next round with the aggregate 2–1.
 In the next round, the team faced Austria Wien.
 In the first leg, with Kukësi down 1–0, Emini missed a clear opportunity with an empty goal in the last minute, leaving the score unchanged.
 In the returning leg, Emini did not prevent the 4–1 defeat at Elbasan Arena as Kukësi was knocked out of the Europa League with the aggregate 5–1.

 Emini begun the domestic season on 24 August by playing in the 2016 Albanian Supercup against Skënderbeu Korçë, scoring the second Kukësi goal in an eventual 3–1 win at the Selman Stërmasi Stadium, aiding the club to win its first ever Albanian Supercup trophy.
 On 24 September, during the goalless draw at Laçi, Emini suffered a leg injury that kept him sidelined for a month.
 He returned in training in last days of October, and played his first match against Dinamo Tirana for the Albanian Cup's first round, contributing with a goal in a 2–0 success.
-Three days later, Emini scored the winner against Luftëtari Gjirokastër in the last match of the first phrase of the league helping Kukësi to remain the only team without a loss.
+Three days later, Emini scored the winner against Luftëtari Gjirokastër in the last match of the first phase of the league helping Kukësi to remain the only team without a loss.

+In May 2024 Emini played his last match for Besa 1976 in the second to last round of the Macedonian second division at home against Bashkimi 1947, announcing his retirement at the age of 38.